Mt. Baldy Hiking Guide

 Grab a map and plan your route.
 There's lots of turns and shortcuts along the trail, which is why you will see trails connecting to other trails with no signs.
 I was unable to find a trail map online for Mt.
 Baldy but the general rule of thumb is going to be to keep hiking uphill and stay along an established trail.

-No matter what trail you take, you will probably hike at least 10 miles/5 hours so make sure to be prepared, leave early, and bring food and water.
+How long is the Mt.
+Baldy hike?
+You will probably hike at least 6-10 miles/5+ hours with about 2,500 feet of elevation gain so make sure to be prepared, leave early, and bring food and water.
 The top of the mountain gets pretty cold and windy even during the summer so a jacket is recommended.

 - Seeing San Antonio Falls